PMSSC: Parallelizable multi-subset based self-expressive model for subspace clustering: Parallelizable Multi-Subset Based Sparse Subspace Clustering

-In this section we show that the parameters of proposed PMS model can be estimated by dividing the optimization problem into two small optimization problems as summarized in Algorithm \ref{alg:alg1}.
-Overall, Eq. (\ref{equ:equ10}) can be estimated by solving the minimization problems in Eq. (\ref{equ:equ4}) and Eq. (\ref{equ:equ8}).
-We will introduce both of the minimization procedures below.
-Specifically, at first, $T$ subset data matrices $\{X^{(t)}\}_{t=1}^{T}$ are generated based on the sampling set $\mathcal{I}^{(t)}$ in Eq. (\ref{equ:equ3}).
+In this section, we show that the parameters of the proposed PMS model can be determined by dividing the optimization problem into two small optimization problems as summarized in Algorithm~\ref{alg:alg1}.
+Overall, Eq. (\ref{equ:equ10}) can be determined by solving the minimization problems in Eqs. (\ref{equ:equ4}) and (\ref{equ:equ8}).
+We introduce both of the minimization procedures below.
+Specifically, initially, $T$ subset data matrices $\{X^{(t)}\}_{t=1}^{T}$ are generated based on the sampling set $\mathcal{I}^{(t)}$ in Eq. (\ref{equ:equ3}).